-This feature is a little limited, but you can set 12 of the 24 hours each day as “off limits” and prevent automatic restarts during those hours.
+Starting with the Creators Update, Microsoft now allows you to define up to 18 hours of each day as “off limits” and prevent automatic restarts during those hours.
 Windows still won’t restart your computer while you’re actively using it, even outside of active hours.

 How to Prevent Automatic Restarts During Certain Hours

 RELATED: What's New in Windows 10's Creators Update

 You’ll find this setting in Windows 10’s Settings application.
 To launch it, open the Start menu and then click or tap “Settings.”